Jubatian/rrpge-spec/specs/cpu_arch.rst

 ------------------------------------------------------------------------------

-Stack memory is implemented using a distinct address space, the SP and BP registers, and two supervisor mode registers specifying user mode stack bounds.
+Stack memory is implemented using a distinct address space (optional: it can be located in data area), the SP and BP registers, and two supervisor mode registers specifying user mode stack bounds.

 The stack grows upwards, post-incrementing.